jon-harper/jon-harper.github.io/docs/abs/about.md

 - Can be chemically glued
 - Good heat insulator
 - Excellent electrical insulator
-- Can be sterilized for single medical use
+- Some resins can be sterilized for medical use
 - Easily recycled in industrial conditions

 </div>